rafaeleliasrb/nestedLogic/README.md

 In this section, we will discuss solutions and improvements with each other, incrementally.

 ### The Ugly
-The first solution is just a method with nested If statements without the use of OO concepts.
+The first solution is just a method with nested If statements without the use of OO concepts:

 ```java
 public static int calculeFine(int day1, int month1, int year1,